FAQs

 Do not use any chemicals on the cabinet, acrylic surface or on the equipment.

-All H2O Spas are made from acrylic, fiberglass and plastic.
+Most hot tubs are made from acrylic, fiberglass and plastic.
 These materials have been chosen for their longevity and ability to look new even after years of use.

 We have measured the cost of using your hot tub under normal use conditions.
 How you use your spa can greatly influence the cost of operation and obviously some people will use their tub more or less often, in which case, the average may not apply to them.
 Our research along with the feedback of our customers’, suggests that an average monthly Hydro cost should run between $15 and $30 depending on your location.